 Andres Hernan Fuentes Ramirez

 Fuentes Ramirez, Andres Hernan, "Flammable deserts: understanding the impacts of fire on southwestern desert ecosystems of USA" (2015).
 Graduate Theses and Dissertations.
-Paper 14340.
+14340.